Last Updated May 12, 2020 | Archive

 Exporting, deleting, and protecting your informationHow can I access and download my data?

-If you use Nest services with a Google Account, see Download your data for help downloading an archive of your Nest data.
+If you use Nest services with a Google Account, learn how to download your data to get an archive of your Nest data.

-- Google Assistant activity: See Delete your Google Assistant activity
+- Google Assistant activity: Delete your Google Assistant activity

-- Nest Cam: See How to delete your camera your camera’s video history and snapshots
+- Nest Cam: How to delete your camera your camera’s video history and snapshots

 You can read about Google’s data retention policies, which address how long it takes us to delete your information, including your Nest data.
 You can also delete your structures (homes) and remove home members or devices at any time by managing your settings in your Home app.